 Car insurance in Canada

 Because it changes from province to province, there isn’t a one size fits all answer to this question.
 And although car insurance is mandatory from coast to coast, it is regulated on a provincial level, not nationally.
-Overall, car insurance in Canada is divided into public insurance and private insurance.
+Then, car insurance in Canada is also divided into public insurance and private insurance.
 But of course, just to keep things interesting, some provinces run on a bit of a hybrid of both systems.
-Let’s jump in to see how these differ.
+Let’s jump in to see examples of these different types and how they differ.

 What’s public car insurance?